 - Add an ngControl directive to each form-input control.

 - Add custom CSS to provide visual feedback.

-- Show and hide validation error messages.
+- Show and hide validation-error messages.

 - Handle form submission with ngSubmit.

-Create the Hero model class
+Create a model

-That describes well our
+That describes well the

 Hero class with its three required fields (